lzcc20/Dissolve-the-folder/README.md

 ---

 ## 📂 Introduction
-**Folder Dissolver** is an enhanced productivity tool designed specifically for Windows users.
+**Dissolve-the-folder** is an enhanced productivity tool designed specifically for Windows users.
 It allows you to extract all contents of a folder to its parent directory and automatically delete the original folder with just one click.

 ## ✨ Key Features
 - **Multi-language Support**: Automatically adapts the management interface and right-click menu based on your choice.